nerdmanship/nerdmanship/README.md

 ![][kaonashi_img]

 Interactive Experiment Why did I do it?
 Successes?
 The character's attention follows your mouse around.

-[View project details >>][kaonashi]
+[Launch project][kaonashi]